karolaykethleen/karolaykethleen/README.md

 ## Hi there!
-Welcome to my Github profil, I'm Karolay Kethleen!
+Welcome to my Github profile, I'm Karolay Kethleen!

 <p> <samp> I love technology and how it can transform people's lives. <br>Because this, I'm computing, science, innovation, pet and tech lover.  🐱‍💻❤ </p>